Jungle-Works/Flightmap-Navigation-demo-Android/README.md

 Declaring this dependency will automatically pull in both the FlightMap Navigation SDK for Android and the FlightMap Maps SDK for Android.
 This is why the core Navigation
 SDK and Maps SDK dependency lines are not listed in the installation code snippet below.

-- In the module-level build.gradle (root project) file, add the following dependencies
-// in addition to the rest of your build.gradle contents
+- In the module-level build.gradle (root project) file, add the following dependencies in your your build.gradle (root) contents
-// you should include the following repository and dependencies

 ```bash
 allprojects {